-In addition to the exhibitions, there were more than 25 regularly occurring events, such as Fresh Air Writers Workshop, Lyrics Lab Open Mic Night, and The Conversation Piece Artists Talks, which have brought more than 1,100 paying guests, in just its third year.
+In addition to the exhibitions, there were more than 25 regularly occurring events, such as Fresh Air Writers Workshop, Lyrics Lab Open Mic Night, and The Conversation Piece Artists Talks, which have brought more than 1,100 paying guests over the past year.
 Private facility rentals are also available.